Primetime Emmy

 Katie Parla

-Many of Italian cuisine’s best-loved dishes are rooted in Sicilian soil.
+Gelato for breakfast.
+Evening aperitivos.
+Leisurely late-night meals: Lean in to the rhythms of Sicilian life with an unparalleled food landscape shaped by the Mediterranean and centuries of conquest and exchange.
+Many of Italian cuisine’s best-loved dishes are rooted in Sicilian soil—join us for a tour of some of the best ingredients and meals Europe has to offer.
 Our weeklong journey moves across the island for a deep dive into the cuisine and the cultures that continue shaping it.
 From the wine country around Mt Etna to the food markets of Palermo, embrace Sicily’s multi-faceted bounty.
+Light activity level.
+Meat-centric itinerary.

 Welcome to Sicily